Creating a cluster using Windows Server node pools

 Try the following options to successfully pull your Windows Server containers:

 • Break the application layers of the Windows Server container image into smaller layers that can each be pulled and extracted more quickly.
 This can make Docker's layer caching more effective and make image pull retries more likely to succeed.
-To learn more about layers, see the Docker article About images, containers, and storage drivers.
+To learn more about layers, see the Docker article Storage drivers.

 • Connect to your Windows Server nodes and manually use the docker pull command on your container images before creating your Pods.